lcapo/developer-documentation-hotel/FAQ.rst

 Frequently asked questions!
 ###########################

-#. **How does the prices work? and how should I interpret the value in the field "commission"?**
+#. **How does the price work? and how should I interpret the value in the field "commission"?**

     You can find the answer to this question in the Hotel API in the "Avail" section under the paragraph "remarks":